- Golf nearby

 Nestled into the side of a hill on a private estate in the Yorkshire Dales, with sweeping views of the countryside and a short stroll from the Bivouac shop and cafe is a collection of seven Meadow Yurts.
 With eclectic interiors, cosy wood burning stoves and private verandas overlooking stunning countryside, this is glamping at its very best.

-The Bivouac site is located 3 miles from Masham on the enormous Swinton Estate, deep within the Yorkshire Dales.
-Masham itself is a beautiful market town which is definitely worth a day trip - home to two famous Yorkshire breweries (which offer guided tours and a variety of memorabilia), it also plays host to several pubs, an array of tea rooms and sweet shops and a bustling market on Wednesdays and Saturdays.
+The Bivouac site is located 3 miles from Masham on the 20,000 acre Swinton Estate, deep within the Yorkshire Dales.
+The Swinton Estate is home to a 32 bedroom 4 Star hotel, Country Club & Spa, Cookery School, as well as country activities such as a trekking centre, Birds of Prey aviary, golf course and shooting school.
+Masham itself is a beautiful market town which is definitely worth a day trip – home to two famous Yorkshire breweries (which offer guided tours and a variety of memorabilia), it also plays host to several pubs, an array of tea rooms and sweet shops and a bustling market on Wednesdays and Saturdays.
 Further afield, the North Yorkshire countryside is just waiting to be explored.
 The estate is situated in the Nidderdale Area of Outstanding Natural Beauty, and How Stean Gorge, Brimham Rocks and even Colsterdale within the estate itself are all dales worth exploring on foot or by rope.
 Go bird watching on hilltops, visit Hackfall, a spectacular woodland paradise on the banks of the River Ure, or visit nearby Middleham Castle, Fountains Abbey or Newby Hall.
 Wherever you go, you are never far from a village pub and a pint of local ale.

 The Bivouac is 30 minutes drive from the A1 and 8 miles north of Ripon.
 For full driving directions from the A1 please see the website.
 Our nearest train stations are in Thirsk and Northallerton.
 If you would like to continue on public transport from there you will need to get a bus to Ripon, where you can hop onto a bus to Masham.
 The nearest airports are Teesside (32 miles), Leeds Bradford (35 miles), Doncaster/Sheffield (45 miles) or Manchester (90 miles).
 For those travelling by boat Hull is our nearest ferry port, allowing access from a host of European countries.